SketchingDev/KeePasswd/README.md

 ﻿KeePasswd
 =========

-KeePasswd is a sample application that accompanies my blog article [showing how KeePass 2.x authenticates a password]().
+KeePasswd is a sample application that accompanies my blog article [showing how KeePass 2.x authenticates passwords]().

 Usage
 -----

-      --file, -f=VALUE       Path to the KeePass2 KDBX database (required) --passwords, -p=VALUE  Comma separated list of passwords to try (required)

-      --header               Shows the header of the database file -h, -?, --help         Prints out the options
+    --file, -f=VALUE       Path to the KeePass2 KDBX database (required) --passwords, -p=VALUE  Comma separated list of passwords to try (required --header               Prints the decryption specific fields from the file's header -h, -?, --help         Prints out the options

 **Trying multiple passwords**